Billy Doughty is an ASCA level 4 certified coach who moved to

 area he has been named 2011, 2013, and 2014 "SENIOR

 COACH OF THE YEAR" for Sierra Nevada LSC.
-Since his arrival
+In his time in

-The Aquadart program have been awarded the "Silver Medal" for 2013
+Team.
+The DART program have been awarded the

 Billy served as the CEO/Head Coach for City of Mobile Swim